MattL75/httpc-server/README.md

 # COMP 445 - Lab 1

-Goal of the lab is to create an HTTP library using sockets.
-For this purpose, I have used the 'net' package from Node.
-Furthermore, we are required to create a CURL-like command-line application.
+Goal of the lab is to create a file server using the net package from node.
+Anything higher than that is considered too abstract.
+We are also required to connect to this server using a command-line application like curl that we have previously implemented.

 The code is in TypeScript, which is a superset of JavaScript.
 It runs on Node.js.
 Instructions on compiling are below, but a working build is currently in the `build` folder.